jlouis/etorrent/README.md

    * BEP 12 - Multitracker Metadata Extension.
    * BEP 23 - Tracker Returns Compact Peer Lists.

+### Required software:

+   * rebar - you need a working rebar installation to build etorrent.
+   * Erlang/OTP R13B04 or R14 - the etorrent system is written in
+     Erlang and thus requires a working Erlang distribution to work.
+It may work with older versions, but has mostly been tested with newer versions.
+   * A proper operating system (e.g., some UNIX-derivative).
+Windows support has never been tested (If you want to port, I'll be happy to help).

 ## GETTING STARTED

    0. `make compile` - this compiles the source code